 Abstract

 The field of psychology has become increasingly concerned with issues related to methodology and replicability.
 Infancy researchers face specific challenges related to replicability: high-powered studies are difficult to conduct, testing conditions vary across labs, and different labs have access to different infant populations, amongst other factors.
 Addressing these concerns, we report on a large-scale, multi-site study aimed at 1) assessing the overall replicability of a single theoretically-important phenomenon and 2) examining methodological, situational, cultural, and developmental moderators.
 We focus on infants’ preference for infant-directed speech (IDS) over adult-directed speech (ADS).
 Stimuli of mothers speaking to their infants and to an adult were created using semi-naturalistic laboratory-based audio recordings in North American English.
-Infants’ relative preference for IDS and ADS was assessed across XYZ laboratories in North America and Europe using the three commonly-used infant discrimination methods (head-turn preference, central fixation, and eye tracking).
-BRIEF DESCRIPTION OF RESULTS.
+Infants’ relative preference for IDS and ADS was assessed across 67 laboratories in North America, Europe, Australia, and Asia using the three commonly-used infant discrimination methods (head-turn preference, central fixation, and eye tracking).
+The overall meta-analytic effect size (Cohen’s d) was 0.35 [0.29 - 0.42], which was reliably above zero but smaller than the meta-analytic mean computed from previous literature (0.67).
+The IDS preference was significantly stronger in older children, in those children for whom the stimuli matched their native language and dialect, and in data from labs using the head-turn preference procedure.
+Together these findings replicate the infant-directed speech preference but suggest that its magnitude is modulated by development, native language experience, and testing procedure.

 Keywords: language acquisition; speech perception; infant-directed speech; reproducibility; experimental methods

-Introduction
+Word count: 11680

+Quantifying sources of variability in infancy research using the infant-directed speech preference

 The recent focus on power, replication, and replicability has had important consequences for many branches of psychology.
-Confidence in influential theories and classic psychological experiments has been shaken by demonstrations that much of the experimental literature is underpowered (Button et al., 2013), that surprisingly few empirical claims have been subject to direct replication (Makel, Plucker, & Hegarty, 2012), and that the direct replication attempts that do occur often fail to substantiate original findings (Open Science Collaboration, 2015).
+Confidence in influential theories and classic psychological experiments has been shaken by demonstrations that much of the experimental literature is under-powered (Button et al., 2013), that surprisingly few empirical claims have been subject to direct replication (Makel, Plucker, & Hegarty, 2012), and that the direct replication attempts that do occur often fail to substantiate original findings (Open Science Collaboration, 2015).
 As disturbing as these demonstrations may be, they have already led to important positive consequences in psychology, encouraging scientific organizations, journals, and researchers to work to improve the transparency and replicability of psychological science.

 To date, however, researchers in infancy have remained relatively silent on issues of replicability.
 This silence is not because infant research is immune from the issues raised.
-Indeed, the statistical power associated with infant psychology experiments is often unknown (and presumably too low), and the replicability of many classic findings is uncertain.
+Indeed, the statistical power associated with infant psychology experiments is often unknown (and presumably too low (Oakes, 2017)), and the replicability of many classic findings is uncertain.
 Instead, one reason for the infancy field’s silence is likely related to the set of challenges that come with collecting and interpreting infant data – and developmental data more generally.
-For example, it can be quite costly to collect large samples of infants or to replicate past experiments.
+For example, it can be quite costly to test large samples of infants or to replicate past experiments.
 Another challenge for infancy researchers is that it is often difficult to interpret contradictory findings in developmental populations, given how children’s behavior and developmental timing varies across individuals, ages, context, cultures, languages, and socioeconomic groups.
 While these challenges may make replicability in infancy research more difficult, they do not make it any less important.